4E71-NOP/FlexibleLampStack/readme.md

 ---

 # Make sure it works
-in `/data/www/html` there are 6 files.
+in `/data/www/html` there are 5 files.
 Those files will help you test everything is okay.
-* Demo_ConeriaScript.ttf
 * gd_image.php
 * gd_imagettf.php
 * index.html